The 2014 Anstruther Harbour Festival was held from Friday 15 to Sunday 17 August.

 Friday evening's pipe band march drew a very good audience, and the ceilidh in the marquee was well attended - with lots of audience participation in response to the excellent local ceilidh band Nackytoosh

 Saturday started with a boat race on the Dreel Burn using hundreds of toy rubber boats.
-There was a good crowd for the craft and food stalls and street entertainers at the harbourfront, although strong winds in the afternoon meant things closed early, and the Jazz Band and Sea Shanty singers and several kids' activities took place in the marquee rather than on the harbourfront.
+There was a good crowd for the craft and food stalls and street entertainers at the harbourfront, as the photo below left, although strong winds in the afternoon meant things closed early, and the Jazz Band, Sea Shanty singers and kids' activities took place in the marquee rather than on the harbourfront

 The strong winds also limited the number of boats attending the Anstruther Muster - only 24 visitors compared to the 50 to 100 boats of previous years, and also cut short the Festival's East of Scotland Boat Jumble.
-However the Festival's Classic Boat Rally was a great success, attracting more entries than last year and all of a very high standard
+However the Festival's Classic Boat Rally was a great success, attracting more entries than last year and all of a very high standard.
+Photo above right shows a raft of historic Fifie fishing luggers at the Festival

 The dates for the 2015 Anstruther Harbour Festival are now available - 29 to 31 May, see Next Festival for more information